openstack/openstack-ansible/CONTRIBUTING.rst

 Submitting Code
 ---------------

+* Write good commit messages.
+We follow the OpenStack "`Git Commit Good Practice`_" guide. if you have any questions regarding how to write good commit messages please review the upstream OpenStack documentation.
 * Changes to the project should be submitted for review via the Gerrit tool, following the `workflow documented here`_.
 * Pull requests submitted through GitHub will be ignored and closed without regard.
 * All feature additions/deletions should be accompanied by a blueprint/spec.
 IE: adding additional active agents to neutron, developing a new service role, etc...